diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 The trend of moving to software what can be achieved in software [^3] has put tremendous pressure in IT departments.
 IT departments typically seen as a supporting area of the business, focusing on stability, predictability and well defined processes are now having to deal with a demand that changes often, fast and in some cases pushing what the industry has to offer.

-Although IT can profit from Agile values and its frameworks, applying them top down without providing new services, to a changing demand, often ends in IT running the same processes using a slightly different vocabulary.
+Although IT can profit from Agile values and its frameworks, applying them top down without providing new services to a changing demand from employees, often ends in IT running the same processes using a slightly different vocabulary.
 Hardly a compelling return-on-investment.

 ----------